At a glance

-Sometimes a child’s learning issues aren’t uncovered until the teen years.
+Sometimes a child’s learning differences aren’t uncovered until the teen years.
 Some kids are able to work around their weaknesses until they face more challenging work in high school.
-Others may have always struggled, but no one realized it was due to learning or attention issues.
+Others may have always struggled, but no one realized it was due to learning or thinking differences.

-No matter what your teen’s journey has been, he’s eligible to request an IEP through the public school district.
-According to the Individuals with Disabilities Education Act (IDEA), students who are found eligible can start an Individualized Education Program—and the special education services that come with it—until high school graduation (or a maximum age of 22).
+No matter what your teen’s journey has been, he’s eligible to request an through the public school district.
+According to the (IDEA), students who are found eligible can start an —and the services that come with it—until high school graduation (or a maximum age of 22).

 If you or your teen are reluctant to pursue an IEP, thinking it’s too late, consider the benefits:

-- An IEP can help teens learn to understand and manage learning and attention issues while still in high school.
+- An IEP can help teens learn to understand and manage learning and thinking differences while still in high school.

-- An IEP must include a transition plan to help prepare teens for life after high school.
+- An IEP must include a to help prepare teens for life after high school.
 (IEPs don’t exist after high school.)

 Teens and the IEP Meeting